Skip to main content

 Three things go wrong in Rightmove pipelines.
 Per-week vs per-month rental price — Rightmove displays rentals in weekly OR monthly format depending on agent preference; for cross-listing comparisons, normalize to monthly (× 4.33) before benchmarking.
 Council Tax band variance — affects total housing cost meaningfully (Band A: £1K-£1.5K/year; Band H: £4K-£6K/year); for accurate effective-cost research, factor in council tax + service charges (Leasehold).
 Sold STC vs Available — Rightmove shows "Sold STC" (Subject To Contract) listings alongside available; filter on status: "available" strictly to avoid stale-availability bias.

-Thirdwatch's actor uses HTTP + structured data extraction at $0.05/1K, ~96% margin.
-Pair Rightmove with Zoopla scraper (separate actor) for comprehensive UK coverage and Adzuna Scraper for UK demographic + commute data.
+Thirdwatch's actor uses a lightweight HTTP path so you pay only for the data, not for proxy or compute overhead.
+Pair Rightmove with Adzuna Scraper for UK demographic + commute data.
 A fourth subtle issue worth flagging: London + South East (postcode prefixes BR, CR, DA, EN, HA, IG, KT, RM, SM, TN, TW, UB, WD) follow different price-trajectories than rest of UK; for accurate UK national benchmarks, segment by region rather than aggregating to national medians.
 A fifth pattern unique to UK rentals: short-let (Airbnb-style) vs long-let (12+ month tenancies) have materially different effective rates — short-let rates often 2-3x long-let for same property, but with much higher vacancy.
 For accurate rental-yield research, filter to long-let tenancies only.
 A sixth and final pitfall: stamp duty thresholds (£250K, £925K, £1.5M) drive bunched listing prices just below thresholds.
 For accurate price-distribution research, account for stamp-duty-driven bunching when interpreting per-area median values.

 Operational best practices for production pipelines